MicrosoftDocs/cpp-docs/docs/cpp/address-of-operator-amp.md

 ```

 ## Remarks
  The unary address-of operator (**&**) takes the address of its operand.
-The operand of the address-of operator can be either a function designator or an l-value that designates an object that is not a bit field and is not declared with the **register** storage-class specifier.
+The operand of the address-of operator can be either a function designator or an l-value that designates an object that is not a bit field.

  The address-of operator can only be applied to variables with fundamental, structure, class, or union types that are declared at the file-scope level, or to subscripted array references.
 In these expressions, a constant expression that does not include the address-of operator can be added to or subtracted from the address-of expression.